Northcote Wharf temporary closure See NOTICES page.

 Access path/steps to Little Shoal Bay* An inspection is planned by KLB

-Sun protection at children’s playgrounds* New KLB members are supportive.
+Sun protection at children’s playgrounds* New KLB members are supportive but funding is not there yet.

 Damage to the historic Maori Track in Little Shoal Bay* No action by KLB but a resident has started planting pohutukawa to stop the erosion damage caused by children playing.

 AT’s Parking Plan for Northcote Point It’s happened.
 There are a lot less spaces in Queen Street but a few extras in Rodney (nowhere near the theatre !!!!)
 A group of residents met with AT staff on site and demonstrated the difficulty they now have getting out of their driveways onto the road.
 Already minor vehicle damage has occurred because angle parking has narrowed the roadway.

 Noise abatement barriers on the Harbour Bridge at the Point We will resume pressure on NZTA in 2018.